susstevedev/gr8brik-desktop/README.md

 - Memory: 1024 Megabytes (1GB).
 - Graphics card: GeForce FX (NV3x), AMD Radeon 9500.
 Integrated includes the Intel GMA 3100 and AMD Radeon HD 5000.

-# How to compile
+# How to build it yourself
 - Download Chromium Portable from https://crportable.sourceforge.net
-- Download the GR8BRIK files (click on "code" > "download zip")
+- Download the Gr8brik files (click on "code" > "download zip")
 - Install Chromium Portable to somewhere and extract the code to the Chromeium Portable is.
-Make sure that GR8BRIK's files are directly in Chromium's folder, not in ANY sub folders.
+Make sure that Gr8brik's files are directly in Chromium's folder, not in ANY sub folders.
 - There you go, it's installed without the installer.
 Most code is open source (the .ISS in the releases too)